Grand Duchy of Lithuania and Belarus

-The Grand Duchy of Lithuania-Belarus (Вялікае Княства Літоўска-Беларускае) was a political project proposed in 1918 by the leaders of the conservative indigenous Catholic and Polish-speaking nobility of the Minsk Governorate (primarily members of the Minsk Society of Agriculture).
-The project envisioned the creation of a constitutional-monarchist state on the lands of Belarus and Lithuania (the Northwestern provinces of the former Russian Empire) under the curatorship (protection) of the German Empire.
-The capital was to be Vilna.
+The Grand Duchy of Lithuania and Belarus (Wielkie Księstwo Litewsko-Białoruskie; Вялікае Княства Літоўска-Беларускае) was a political project proposed in 1918 by the leaders of the conservative indigenous Catholic and Polish-speaking nobility of the Minsk Governorate (primarily members of the Minsk Agricultural Society).
+The project envisioned the creation of a new state governed by a constitutional monarchy on the lands of Belarus and Lithuania (the Northwestern provinces of the former Russian Empire) under the curatorship (protection) of the German Empire.
+The capital was to be Vilnius.

-The project represented both the desire of the local liberal-conservative nobility to create a joint Belarusian-Lithuanian state separate from Russia and Poland, and an alternative to the creation of socialist republics in Belarus and Lithuania.
-The attempt to create the Grand Duchy of Lithuania-Belarus is one of the episodes in the struggle of local conservative nobles, led by Edward Woyniłłowicz (1847–1928), to realize the idea of the political subjectivity of the Lithuanian-Belarusian lands (or Belarus alone) in 1917–1921.
+The project represented both the desire of the local liberal-conservative nobility to create a joint Belarusian-Lithuanian state separate from Russia and Poland, and an alternative to the creation of possibly socialist republics in Belarus and Lithuania.
+The attempt to create the GDLB is one of the episodes in the struggle of local conservative nobles, led by Edward Woyniłłowicz (1847–1928), to realize the idea of the political subjectivity of the Lithuanian-Belarusian lands (or Belarus alone) in 1917–1921.

 History of the project

 "Map of the six governorates of Lithuania and White Ruthenia", published by the newspaper Kurier Litewski, between 1905 and 1910.

-The initiators of the creation of the Grand Duchy of Lithuania-Belarus in 1918 were the leaders of the conservative indigenous Catholic and Polish-speaking landed nobility of the Minsk Governorate.
-Many of them were leaders and members of the Minsk Society of Agriculture (MSA), as well as former representatives of the liberal-conservative "Krajowcy" (Regionalist) movement, who had previously (in 1905–1907) demanded political subjectivity for the Lithuanian-Belarusian governorates (Northwestern Krai) from the Russian authorities and society in the form of autonomy within the Russian Empire.
-The leader of the conservative Krajowcy was Edward Woyniłłowicz, the chairman of the MSA.
+The initiators of the creation of the GDLB in 1918 were the leaders of the conservative indigenous Catholic and Polish-speaking landed nobility of the Minsk Governorate.
+Many of them were leaders and members of the Minsk Agricultural Society (MAS), as well as former representatives of the liberal-conservative Krajowcy (Regionalist) movement, who had previously (in 1905–1907) demanded political subjectivity for the Lithuanian-Belarusian governorates (Northwestern Krai) from the Russian authorities and society in the form of autonomy within the Russian Empire.
+The leader of the conservative Krajowcy was Edward Woyniłłowicz, the chairman of the MAS.
 Although the influence of the liberal-conservative Krajowcy movement in the Lithuanian-Belarusian lands peaked in 1905–1911, the leaders of this movement in the Minsk, Mogilev, and Vitebsk governorates did not abandon the idea of the political subjectivity of these lands even afterward.
-Even during the Russian Empire, Minsk conservative nobles expressed views at closed meetings of the Minsk Society of Agriculture that the planned independent Belarusian-Lithuanian state should have a constitutional-monarchist system and support liberal-conservative values (respect for private property rights; legal equality of all languages, cultures, and religions; support for family values and religiosity; development of the education system and universal literacy; abolition of estate distinctions, etc.).
+Even during the Russian Empire, Minsk conservative nobles expressed views at closed meetings of the Minsk Society of Agriculture that the planned independent Belarusian-Lithuanian state should have a constitutional monarchy system and support liberal conservatism (respect for private property rights; legal equality of all languages, cultures, and religions; support for family values and religiosity; development of the education system and universal literacy; abolition of estate distinctions, etc.).
 Karol Niezabytowski (1865–1952), one of the society's leaders, once aphoristically stated at a meeting that a "republic" would lead to "cutting the public" (a play on words: рэспубліка republika – рэж публіку rezh publiku).
-It was planned that Vilna would be the capital of the Grand Duchy.
+It was planned that Vilnius would be the capital of the Grand Duchy.